 Our 24/7 cancer helpline provides information and answers for people dealing with cancer.
 We can connect you with trained cancer information specialists who will answer questions about a cancer diagnosis and provide guidance and a compassionate ear.

 Our highly trained specialists are available 24/7 via phone and on weekdays can assist through video calls and online chat.
 We connect patients, caregivers, and family members with essential services and resources at every step of their cancer journey.
 Ask us how you can get involved and support the fight against cancer.
 Some of the topics we can assist with include:

 For medical questions, we encourage you to review our information with your doctor.

 If you or your doctors have any concerns about your pathology diagnosis, you can have your microscope slides reviewed by a consulting pathologist for a second opinion.
-Your oncologist or surgeon or the pathologist who first looked at your biopsy or cytology sample can often suggest a consultant with special qualifications in examining samples like yours.
-Or you can have your slides sent to the pathology department of a medical school or cancer center you have confidence in.
+Your oncologist or surgeon, or the pathologist who first looked at your biopsy or cytology sample, can often suggest a consultant with special qualifications in examining samples like yours.
+Or you can have your slides sent to the pathology department of a cancer center you have confidence in.

 Our team is made up of doctors and oncology certified nurses with deep knowledge of cancer care as well as journalists, editors, and translators with extensive experience in medical writing.